Apple Valley Bluff

 Public access is allowed for a variety of recreational and educational activities on the land such as hiking, birding, nature photography, hunting, and trapping.
 Please see the Recreational Use Policy for details.

-The Conservancy is very appreciative of the donation of this parcel of land by T&D Real Estate Investments, which is owned by Richard Graw and Thomas Johnson.
+The Conservancy is very appreciative of two donations which compose this parcel of land by T&D Real Estate Investments, which is owned by Richard Graw and Thomas Johnson.

 26 acres of blufflands